SNiPERxDD/purchase-value-prediction/README.md

 pip install -r requirements.txt

 # Add your data files
-# Place train_data.csv and test_data.csv in ./data/ folder
+# Place train_data.csv and test_data.csv in the project root or ./data/ folder
+# The pipeline will automatically find them

 # Run the pipeline